 No. There should be no fee to get a SMART Health Card.
 If you decide to share your SMART Health Card with someone, there should be no fee for you or them.

-Right now, different organizations have different rules for verifying vaccinations or test results.
-For example, some countries may have different rules than others.
-SMART Health Cards are designed so they may be used by any organization that wants to use them.
-All organizations should provide options for users who don’t have or prefer not to use a SMART Health Card.
+Different organizations have different rules for verifying COVID-19 vaccinations or test results.
+For example, some states and countries may have different rules than others.
+SMART Health Cards are designed so they may be used by any organization that wants to use them, for COVID-19 as well as other healthcare credentialing.
+All organizations should provide options for users who don't have or prefer not to use SMART Health Cards.